-For viewing purposes entries should be submitted on DVD or by screening link at the submission stage.
-NB: If posting a DVD, please label submission clearly on the DVD with film title, contact name, duration, tracking number and email address
+For viewing purposes entries should be submitted by screening link only at the submission stage.

 Submission Waivers will not be granted.

 ***DEADLINE For Submissions is midnight on Friday the 13th October 2023***

 Applicants will be notified of the status of their submission by email by approximately 13th Jan 2023.
 Successful applicants will be required to supply a film print or video master for screening at DIFF 2024.
 You should pay particular attention to the shipping and customs information, which will be sent to you at that time.

 - Please note that Virgin Media DIFF cannot acknowledge receipt of entries.

 - Preview copies will not be returned.